 The Home Service Club: Best for Quick Coverage

 The Home Service Club, founded in 2008, is known for its favorably reviewed customer service and its comprehensive coverage plans.

-But the great thing about HSC is that just ten days after you pay for your plan, your coverage will kick in.
+But the great thing about HSC is that your coverage will kick in just ten days after you pay for your plan.

 That may not be noteworthy, but if you consider that most home warranty companies take 30 days before they start coverage, you’ll understand how impressive the 10-day period is.

 - Standard Coverage: This is the basic policy and it covers 18 appliances and systems.
 This is an impressive deal coming in at only $50 per month.